Skip to main content

 Personal Website

-Kevin is a postdoctoral fellow at the David A. Dunlap Department of Astronomy & Astrophysics whose research focuses predominantly on understanding how the Milky Way formed and evolved through Galactic Archeology.
-On the dynamics side, he is currently using hierarchical Bayesian models to combine archival Hubble Space Telescope images with Gaia data to measure significantly improved astrometry, particularly for faint stars.
-For stellar parameters and chemistry, Kevin is working with the Sloan Digital Sky Survey V (SDSS-V) to help improve the APOGEE spectral reduction and abundance pipelines for the Milky Way Mapper program.
+Kevin is an Eric and Wendy Schmidt AI in Science Fellow at the David A. Dunlap Department of Astronomy & Astrophysics whose research focuses on understanding how the Milky Way formed and evolved through Galactic Archeology.
+He combines hierarchical Bayesian models with Hubble Space Telescope and Gaia data to improve astrometry for faint stars, and works with SDSS-V to enhance APOGEE spectral pipelines.

 A picture of Biprateep Dey.